erwindeg/loom-example/presentation/slides.md

 ```

 <!--
+All our 3 variants of the application will be calling this slow returing webservice
-Best case we expect a reply from our service of 1 s. with a little overhead
+Best case we expect a reply from our service of 1 s. with a little overhead.
 -->

 ---